 2.1.
 Add csv file to QGIS

-3. Change the CRS of the project to Winkel Tripel (ESRI:54042) and save your project.
+. - Change the CRS of the project to Ecker IV (ESRI:54012) and save your project.

 2.2.
 Add base maps

-1. Lets add some base maps to our map.
+- Lets add some base maps to our map.
 Sometimes it is practical to use ready made stylised base maps instead of styling the base map yourself.
-Klas Karlsson has collated a nice collection of different basemaps which can be added by running a little Python script in QGIS.
-Open qgis_basemaps.py from GitHub.
-Select the script starting from # Sources and copy it (Crtl+C). image
+For that we can use a plugin called QuickMapServices.
+Click

-6. You should now have nicely masked world and only one NZ.
-Time to stylize the heritage sites. image
+. - You should now have a map like this.
+Time to stylize the heritage sites.

 2.3.
 Categorized symbology